Tools

 Reading Time

 Based on 200 WPM, the average adult reading speed for comprehension.
-Result rounds up to the nearest minute.
+For a standalone reading time tool with a customisable WPM setting, see the reading time calculator.

 Average Word Length